visdesignlab/upset2/README.md

 - Maximum degree filter: 6
 - Show the "no set" row
 - Hide empty rows

+The configuration options are documented below:

+- `plotInformation`: An object which contains meta data abut the plot.
+The three keys are `description`, `sets`, and `items`.
+The values should be strings.
+  - `description`: A short description about the dataset.
+Ex: Movie genres and ratings
+  - `sets`: A very short description of what the sets are in the data.
+Ex: Movie Genres
+  - `items`: A very short description of what the items in the data are.
+Ex: Movies
+- `horizontal`: Boolean value describing whether or not the plot is horizontal.
+Defaults to `false`. *Note* this value is not used by UpSet 2.0 but may be used to generate text descriptions.
+- `firstAggregateBy`: Describes the first aggregation state.
+Defaults to `None`.
+Possible values:
+  - `None`: No first level of aggregation.
+  - `Sets`: Aggregate by which rows contain each set.
+  - `Degree`: Aggregate by the Degree (set membership count) of the rows.
+  - `Deviations`: Aggregate by positive and negative deviation.
+  - `Overlaps`: Aggregate by the minimum specified overlap degree.
+- `firstOverlapDegree`: Describes the first aggregation's degree of overlap required.
+This is only used if `firstAggregateBy` is set to `Overlaps`.
+Defaults to `2`.
+- `secondAggregateBy`: Describes the second (nested) aggregation state.
+Must be `None` if `firstAggregateBy` is set to `None`.
+If `firstAggregateBy` is *not* `None`, this value *cannot* be the same as `firstAggregateBy`.
+Possible values:
+  - `None`: No first level of aggregation.
+  - `Sets`: Aggregate by which rows contain each set.
+  - `Degree`: Aggregate by the Degree (set membership count) of the rows.
+  - `Deviations`: Aggregate by positive and negative deviation.
+  - `Overlaps`: Aggregate by the minimum specified overlap degree.
+- `secondOverlapDegree`:  Describes the second aggregation's degree of overlap required.
+This is only used if `secondAggregateBy` is set to `Overlaps`.
+Defaults to `2`.
+- `sortVisibleBy`: Describes the sorting of the visible sets (above the intersection matrix).
+Defaults to `Alphabetical`.
+Possible values:
+  - `Alphabetical`: Sort from A - Z. *Note* Only A - Z sorting is supported.
+  - `Ascending`: Sort based on size, low to high.
+  - `Descending`: Sort based on size, high to low.
+- `sortBy`: Describes the sorting of the subset rows.
+Defaults to `Size`.
+Possible values:
+  - `Size`: Sorts the plot by the subset size (cardinality) rows.
+  - `Degree`: Sorts the plot by the degree (set membership) of the rows.
+  - `Deviation`: Sorts the plot by the calculated deviation.
+See [the original 2014 paper](https://vdl.sci.utah.edu/publications/2014_infovis_upset/) for more information about deviation and how it is calculated.
+  - `Set_{Set Name}`: Sort the plot by Degree (Ascending), but always sort subsets containing the provided set first.
+For example, a dataset containing movie genres could be sorted by `Set_Comedy`.
+  - `Any attribute`: Sort the plot by the calculated mean of an attribute value.
+For example, if the dataset contains an attribute named `ReleaseDate`, sorting by `ReleaseDate` would use the calculated average release date for the items in the rows.
+- `sortByOrder`: The order to sort the plot.
+This is simply an order indicator, the actual sort type is defined in `sortBy`.
+Possible values:
+  - `Ascending`: Sort from low to high
+  - `Descending`: Sort from high to low
+  - `None`: This should only be used if `sortBy` sorts by a set (ex: `Set_Comedy`).
+This is because there is only one possible direction for this sorting method.
+- `filters`: An object that defines which subsets (rows) are shown in the UpSet plot.
+  - `maxVisible` (number): The maximum degree (set membership count) that a subset can have and still be shown.
+Defaults to `6`.
+  - `minVisible` (number): The minimum degree (set membership count) that a subset must have and still be shown.
+Defaults to `0`.
+  - `hideEmpty` (boolean): Whether or not to hide empty subset rows.
+Defaults to `true`.
+  - `hideNoSet` (boolean): Whether or not to hide the subset which is a member of *no* sets.
+Defaults to `false`.
+- `visibleSets` (string[]): List of which sets are visible and loaded into the UpSet plot.
+(Ex: ["Set_Comedy", "Set_Drama", "Set_Action"]).
+- `visibleAttributes` (string[]): List of which attributes are visible and loaded into the UpSet plot.
+(Ex: ["ReleaseDate", "AvgRating"]).
+- `bookmarkedIntersections`: List of which subsets (ids) are bookmarked.
+Each list entry should be an object with the following key-value pairs:
+  - `id` (string): Generated id for the subset.
+In UpSet 2.0, the id uses `~&~` as a set delimiter, and always prepends `Subset_`.
+Ex: `Subset_Action~&~Adventure~&~Comedy`
+  - `label` (string): Human readable label for the subset.
+Ex: `Action & Adventure & Comedy`
+  - `size` (number): The size of the subset.
+- `collapsed` (string[]): List of the aggregate rows which are currently collapsed.
+(Ex: `["Agg_Degree_1, Agg_Degree_4"]).
+- `plots`: Object for noting which plots are currently rendered in the element sidebar.
+Has two fields: `scatterplots` and `histograms`.
+Both are lists of the below object. *Note* This should not be included in your grammar unless it was generated with the UpSet 2.0 interface.
+  - keys:
+    - `id` (string): Generated id for the plot.
+    - `type` (string): Type of plot.
+Will always be scatterplot or histogram.
+    - `x` (string): Attribute for the x axis
+    - `y` (string): Attribute for the y axis
+    - `xScaleLog` (boolean): Whether or not to use a logoritihmic scale for the x axis.
+    - `yScaleLog` (boolean): Whether or not to use a logoritihmic scale for the y axis.
+- `allSets`: List of set objects for every set in the dataset.
+Each object requires the following fields:
+  - `name` (string): Set id.
+Prepend `Set_` to the set name.
+Ex: `Set_Action`.
+  - `size` (number): The size of the set.
+- `selected`: The currently selected row.
+This value should not be populated manually, as the data is specific to UpSet 2.0 and automatically generated.

+To export the grammar of an UpSet 2.0 plot programmatically, use the `exportState` function.
+This function has the following parameters:

+- `provenance`: The Trrack object for the provenance being used by the UpSet plot.
+- `data` (optional): The raw data used to generated the plot.
+- `rows` (optional): The processed row data generated by the UpSet data pipeline.

 Example of full configuration (grammar) JSON produced for default Simpsons dataset: